jalitharavidu35/JELA_DEW_V1/README.md

 <div align="center">

-**© 2025 Free Mini.
-Powered by Malvin Tech.
+**© 2025 .
+Powered by JELA Tech.
 All rights reserved.**

-Made with ❤️ by Malvin King
+Made with ❤️ by JALITHA RAVINDU

 </div>